FAQs

 On November 21 and 22, 2023, close to 300 people took part in Open Houses where we presented information and received feedback on the proposed Complete Street and Active Transportation Network that will form the spine of the future vibrant community at Tunney’s Pasture, and connect the site to surrounding neighbourhoods and the Ottawa River.
 The public also reviewed and commented on the Community Values.

-Members of the public were also asked to share their thoughts on the proposed Complete Street and Active Transportation Network, and on the Community Values, by filling out an online questionnaire.
-The questionnaire is now closed.
+Members of the public also shared their thoughts on the proposed Complete Street and Active Transportation Network, and on the Community Values, by filling out an online questionnaire.

 We invite you to sign up to be the first to hear about updates and opportunities for input.